 Organizations might revert to a command-and-control approach in the false belief that agility only works at the scale of one team, but complexity has grown, not diminished, in this circumstance.
 Hierarchical control increases delays and reduces the responsiveness of the teams and the wider organization to business and technology changes.

 The Scrum Team could break the problem into smaller pieces so each Development Team could work separately on part of the deliverable.
-However, the Taylorist idea that optimizing the whole follows from optimizing each local part does not work in complex environments (, ).
+However, the Taylorist idea that optimizing the whole follows from optimizing each local part does not work in complex environments (, and ).
 Unexpected dependencies arise between the work efforts, slowing delivery, and reducing the ability of the organization to respond to change.

 The separate teams could coalesce into a single, undifferentiated team but the communication and coordination overhead would grow exponentially, causing informal subgroups to appear, probably along demarcation lines that would mean they were less than cross-functional.